Layr-Labs/eigenlayer-avs-playgrounds/docs/runbook.md

 - There is only one ERC20Mock token is whitelisted in the StrategyManager, so if you need to use another ERC20 token for your AVS (for example if you want to start testing dual or multi quorums), you will need to be added to the alphaMultisig and whitelist that token yourself, or ask us to do it for you.
 - Once the playground has started, the assumption is that if you want to restake any new staker, you can only append its private key to the field `stakerPrivateKeys` in [playground_avs_input.json](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/script/input/5/playground_avs_input.json).
 Even if a staker has withdrawn from EigenLayer, you shouldn't remove its private key from the array in the field `stakerPrivateKeys`.
 The indices of stakers that you have to specify in the field `indicesOfStakersToBeWithdrawn` in [withdrawal_request.json](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/script/input/5/withdrawal_request.json) for withdrawing from EigenLayer depends upon the placement of the staker's private key in the field `stakerPrivateKeys` in [playground_avs_input.json](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/script/input/5/playground_avs_input.json).
 - Whenever `queueWithdrawalFromEigenLayer` is called, the staker withdraws every shares from every strategy.
+- In the example ServiceManager contract [PlaygroundAVSServiceManagerV1](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/src/core/PlaygroundAVSServiceManagerV1.sol), we have set `TASK_DURATION_BLOCKS = 0` and `BLOCK_STALE_MEASURE = 0`.
+This implies that a staker would be able to complete its withdrawal right after it has notified the AVS.

 ### Contracts Deployment